9AD589B1/LinearRegressionandModelingCourseProject/reg_model_project.md

 ![](figures/DataAnalysisProject_AudienceScore-RatingBoxplots-1.png)<!-- -->

 We can see that "Unrated" movies have overwhelmingly positive reviews with little variation, and PG-13 movies have the lowest median score with much variability.
-To getter more detailed view of skewness, let's look at a quantile-quantile plot.
+To get a more detailed view of skewness, let's look at a quantile-quantile plot.

 ```r